Zak Smith

-Zak Smith, also known as Zak Sabbath, is an American artist, role-playing game author, and adult film actor.
+Zak Smith (born 1976), also known as Zak Sabbath, is an American artist, role-playing game author, and adult film actor.

 Early life and education

+Smith was born in 1976 in Syracuse, New York.
+His father, Howard Jay Smith, is a writer and former television executive.

-Smith was born in Syracuse, New York and grew up in Washington, D.C.
-After receiving a BFA from Cooper Union in 1998, he studied at the Skowhegan School of Painting and Sculpture in Skowhegan, Maine and went on to receive an MFA from Yale University in 2001.
+Smith received a BFA from Cooper Union in 1998 and a MFA from Yale University in 2001.

 Career

-Apart from his work as role-playing game author and artist, Smith is also known as a hardcore porn actor.

 Smith is known for his portraiture in a style that blends influences including abstract painting and comic book art.
-These portraits include his series of paintings of strippers, Girls in the Naked Girl Business.
+These portraits include his series of paintings of strippers, Girls in the Naked Girl Business, two of which are in the collections of the Museum of Modern Art and the Whitney Museum.
 Some of his works are shown on Artsy.

 His work Pictures Showing What Happens on Each Page of Thomas Pynchon's Novel Gravity's Rainbow is a multimedia composition of 760 drawings, photos, and paintings, one for each page of the novel's first printing.
 It was exhibited at the 2004 Whitney Biennial and is now owned by the Walker Art Center.

+Smith has written for role-playing games such as Lamentations of the Flame Princess, Demon City, the Cube World series of adventures, I Am the Weapon, and Places to Go, People to Be.
+Several of his contributions received awards, including multiple ENNIEs for various Lamentations of the Flame Princess products.

-Smith entered the pornography industry through the 2006 movie, Barbed Wire Kiss.
+Smith is also known as an adult film actor.
+He entered the pornography industry through the 2006 movie Barbed Wire Kiss.
 The director, Benny Profane, had asked to use one of Smith's Gravity's Rainbow paintings in the movie and gave Smith a small role in exchange.

-Smith has written for role-playing games such as Lamentations of the Flame Princess, Demon City, the Cube World series of adventures, I Am the Weapon, and Places to Go, People to Be.
-Several of his contributions received awards, including multiple ENnies for various Lamentations of the Flame Princess products.

-In February 2019, due to allegations of sexual abuse by several women including adult industry performer Mandy Morbid, Wizards of the Coast announced that they would be removing all references to Smith from the print and digital editions of Dungeons & Dragons fifth edition, OneBookShelf announced it would no longer work with Smith, and he was also banned from attending Gen Con.
+In February 2019, due to allegations of sexual abuse by several women including his former wife, adult industry performer Mandy Morbid, Wizards of the Coast announced that they would be removing all references to Smith from the print and digital editions of Dungeons & Dragons fifth edition, OneBookShelf announced it would no longer work with Smith, and he was also banned from attending Gen Con.
 Smith denied the accusations and filed defamation lawsuits against Morbid and other people.
-His defamation suit against Gen Con was dismissed in May 2023 after Smith deliberately violated discovery rules by failing to respond to the Gen Con's requests, a decision upheld by the Washington Court of Appeals in October 2024.
+His defamation suit against Gen Con was dismissed in May 2023 after Smith deliberately violated discovery rules by failing to respond to Gen Con's requests, a decision upheld by the Washington Court of Appeals in October 2024.

 Personal life

-Smith lived and worked in Brooklyn, New York until October 2007, when he moved to Los Angeles.
-He was formerly in a long-term relationship with Mandy Morbid.
+Smith lived and worked in Brooklyn, New York, until October 2007, when he moved to Los Angeles.
+He was married to adult industry performer Mandy Morbid.
 Smith describes himself as an anarchist.